-The following compilation shows how society can be hit by increased vulnerability due to climate change.
-The emphasis is on the consequences estimated to occur in the long term.
-The material is based on data from the Commission on Climate and Vulnerability.
-The selection includes factors of relevance to Norrbotten County as regards the consequences of climate change and extreme weather events, as well as the adaptation measures proposed by the Commission on Climate and Vulnerability.
+The following compilation highlights how society can be affected by increased vulnerability as a consequence of climate change.
+The emphasis is on consequences that are estimated to occur in a longer perspective.
+The material is based on information from the state Commission on Climate and Vulnerability (SOU 2007:60).
+The selection comprises factors relevant to Norrbotten County as regards the consequences of climate change and extreme weather events, as well as the adaptation measures proposed by the Commission on Climate and Vulnerability.
+The SMHI report climate analysis for Norrbotten County and the SGI report Översiktlig klimat- och sårbarhetsanalys (General Climate and Vulnerability Analysis) form the basis for the material.

-The description of the consequences and the Proposed adaptation measures have been divided into the following seven areas:
+The description of consequences and proposed adaptation measures has been divided into the following seven areas:

-- Transport and communications = Technical supply systems = Buildings - Land-based industries and tourism The natural environment and environmental goals - Public health The impact of a changing world
+- Communications

+- Technical supply systems

+- Structures

+- Land-based industries and tourism

+- Natural environment and environmental goals

+- People's health

+- Effects of global change